Interested in doing an Apprenticeship?

 Before applying for this program you must have an agreed position with an eligible employer ready to train you.

-The Cork Training Centre manage apprenticeships on behalf of Solas in Cork City and county.
+Cork Training Centre manages apprenticeships on behalf of SOLAS in Cork City and county.
 If you have worked in a trade for a number of years but not as a registered apprentice, this time may be considered as part of your apprenticeship!
 SOLAS will consider applications for exemptions from the Standards-Based Apprenticeship programme for trade-related experience.
 However applicants must be registered as an apprentice before an application can be considered.

 How To Become An Apprentice